Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Two Key Gaps

 \subsection{Measuring Strategic Allocation with Satellite Images \& Computer Vision}

+To work towards closing these two gaps, we proceed as follows.
+We begin with identification: we formalize the project placement problem and show how pre-treatment satellite imagery can proxy the map-based information donors use when deciding where to locate projects, strengthening causal adjustment in an observational setting.
+We then turn to measurement, introducing the satellite-derived wealth panel that makes neighborhood-level evaluation feasible at continental scale.

-Our first contribution addresses causal identification by accounting for the processes that determine treatment assignment in observational studies of development programs.
-We estimate the effects of World Bank and Chinese projects on neighborhood-level living conditions in Africa, drawing on the potential outcomes framework to define estimands and invoking graphical models to clarify assumptions.
-Our strategy leverages satellite imagery not merely as a covariate but as a proxy for the geospatial features that likely inform donors' assignment decisions, thereby illuminating the program allocation mechanism itself \cite{bediMorePrettyPicture2007}.
+We start by laying out the treatment-assignment problem and clarifying the role of imagery as a proxy for otherwise-unobserved spatial selection factors in observational studies of development programs.
+We will estimate the effects of World Bank and Chinese projects on neighborhood-level living conditions in Africa, drawing on the potential outcomes framework to define estimands and invoking graphical models to clarify assumptions.
+Our strategy leverages satellite imagery not merely as a covariate but as a proxy for the geospatial features that likely inform donors' assignment decisions, thereby clarifying aspects of the program allocation mechanism itself \cite{bediMorePrettyPicture2007}.

-First, a note on the unit of analysis.
-As shown in Figure \ref{fig:UnitViz}, the outcome $Y_{it}$ is a raster square of 6.7 km side lengths.
+Here, a note on the unit of analysis is warranted.
+As shown in Figure \ref{fig:UnitViz}, the outcome $Y_{it}$ is a raster of 6.7 km side lengths.
 The outcome represents socioeconomic well-being (i.e., health and living conditions broadly defined) at time $t$, measured via the International Wealth Index derived from satellite imagery as detailed in \citet{Pettersson2023} and further discussed in the data section.
 Substantively, this square $i$ measures approximately a \textit{neighborhood}---a block in an urban area or a village in a rural area.
 The outcome is measured one 3-year-period after the treatment has been deployed, for simplicity, denoted $t+1$.
 The treatment $A_{it}$ denotes the presence or absence of a development project.

 Each neighborhood has geocoordinates $\mathbf{l}_i \in \mathbb{R}^2$ (centroid of the square) and binary treatment indicators $A_{i,k,WB} \in \{0,1\}$ for World Bank projects and $A_{i,k,China} \in \{0,1\}$ for Chinese projects, where $k$ indexes sector-specific interventions (indices for actors and sectors are dropped for brevity where unambiguous).
 Sector definitions appear in the data section.
-A unit is in the treated group if a neighborhood $i$ meets at least one of the three criteria: the unit resides within a treated ADM2 boundary, has proximity within a 25 km radius of a project, or contains a project within its 6.7 km square boundary.
-Treatment status is determined contemporaneously with the commitment period.